lazy-iframe/freebodyproblem/README.md

 7. **COMMIT** writes the lot after a confirmation naming the parameter count.
    **DISCARD** leaves the vehicle untouched

-The calibration keeps recording while you look at another tab — it is the vehicle and the radio doing the work, not the panel.
+The calibration keeps recording while you look at another tab, or at another aircraft — it is the vehicle and the radio doing the work, not the panel.

 Below the calibration: **BINDING** binds each axis to a channel (press **DETECT**, move that stick), sets ArduPilot's six flight-mode slots from the